Suci77github/Suci77github/README.md

-- 👋 Hi, I’m @Suci77github
+- 👋 Hi, I’m SUCINDARAN.S
-- 👀 I’m interested in ...backend developer
-- 🌱 I’m currently learning ...Digital logic
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... sundaramurthyramaiyan@gmail.com
+- Education:BE Electrical and Electronics and Engineering (First year) College: Government College of Engineering(IRTT formerly), Erode

 <!---
 Suci77github/Suci77github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.